White Earthquake: Meteorology

-In Magallanes Region the winter of 1995 was somewhat colder and with more precipitation than usual but nothing particularly outstanding.
+In Magallanes Region, the winter of 1995 was somewhat colder and with more precipitation than usual but nothing particularly outstanding.
 The amounts of snow that fell in Punta Arenas in the whole winter of 1995 was measured at 33.6 cm, less than recorded in 1899, 1904, 1918, 1937 and 1977 when no crisis of the magnitude of the White Earthquake occurred.
-Scholars Ariel Santana and Wilfried Endlicher claim instead that a higher than usual windspeed was the key factor to trigger the 1995 crisis.
+Scholars Ariel Santana and Wilfried Endlicher claim instead that a higher than usual windspeed was the key factor that triggered the 1995 crisis.
 News site El Pingüino of Punta Arenas mentions that similar but less severe climatic phenomena occurred in 1937 and 1958.

 The direct cause of the White Earthquake was an extremely large subtropical cyclone that moved into Patagonia, influencing the weather as far away as Taltal, Calama and San Pedro de Atacama in northern Chile.
 This low pressure area was blocked by the South Atlantic High, making its stay over Patagonia for a much longer time than usual for low pressure areas.
 This created conditions for cold southeasterly winds to enter Patagonia with air at 0°C at sea level and cooler at higher altitudes.
 As the prevailing winds come from the west, human habitation and nature is poorly prepared for southeasterly winds.
 Wind formed snowdrifts of up to two meters in some areas.